Personalized Health 360°

 SIB Swiss Institute of Bioinformatics plays a key role in the implementation of the Swiss Personalized Health Network Initiative (SPHN).
 Mandated by the Swiss Government, SIB - through the Personalized Health Informatics Group (PHI - builds an infrastructure backbone, providing essential bioinformatics and data science expertise.

 Personalized Health and Related Technologies (PHRT)

-In Switzerland, a number of programs have committed themselves to the goal of personalized medicine.
+In Switzerland, a number of programs are focused on personalized medicine.
 These include the strategic focus area PHRT of the ETH Domain and the SPHN initiative (Swiss Personalized Health Network) of the Swiss Academy of Medical Sciences.
 The two programs complement each other and coordinate their activities.

 Swiss National Science Foundation (SNSF)